Olympic sailing classes

 Well established class representation tends to wield a lot of power within the governing body of sailing, the International Sailing Federation, and thwart progressive ideas.
 It called for a major push within the federation to introduce the new 49-er dinghy in time for the 2000 Olympics, especially as it displaced the Star, a two-person keelboat, which had been and Olympic boat class since 1932.

-As seen from this list that three classes are reserved for men, three are reserved for women and three are 'open', with the chances of a woman sailing competitively in the Laser, Tornado or Soling being remote.
+As seen from this list of olympic class sailboats, that three classes are reserved for men, three are reserved for women and three are 'open'.
+The chances of a woman sailing competitively in the Laser, Tornado or Soling being remote.
 With five of the ten classes being single handed, the sailboards, the Finns and the Lasers provide a means of increasing participation and fairness, may also be the case with the 49-er.

 Sailing in the Olympics represents the peak of achievement for a dinghy sailor and requires a nonstop four year training programme.
 Prior to this, gifted amateurs could sail in a few trial races and end up representing their country.
 The attributes these days require the highest levels of skill and fitness, a flawless knowledge of the racing rules along with an exceptionally good awareness of the weather conditions.